John Foster Dulles

-Early life
+Early life and education

-Born in Washington, D.C., he was one of five children and the eldest son born to Presbyterian minister Allen Macy Dulles and his wife, Edith (née Foster).
+Dulles was born in Washington, D.C., eldest of five children of Presbyterian minister Allen Macy Dulles and his wife, Edith (née Foster).
+Allen Macy Dulles mixed theological liberalism with stern orthopraxy.

 His paternal grandfather, John Welsh Dulles, had been a Presbyterian missionary in India.
 His maternal grandfather, John W. Foster, had been Secretary of State under Benjamin Harrison, and doted on Dulles and his brother Allen, who would later become the director of the Central Intelligence Agency.
-The brothers attended public schools in Watertown, New York and spent summers with their maternal grandfather in nearby Henderson Harbor.
+The brothers grew up in Watertown, New York, and spent summers with their maternal grandfather in nearby Henderson Harbor.
+The brothers were also homeschooled, as their parents distrusted public education, and growing up in a parsonage were made to attend church daily.

 Dulles attended Princeton University and graduated as a member of Phi Beta Kappa in 1908.
 At Princeton, Dulles competed on the American Whig-Cliosophic Society debate team and was a member of University Cottage Club.
 He then attended the George Washington University Law School in Washington, D.C.

 Early career

 Upon passing the bar examination, Dulles joined the New York City law firm of Sullivan & Cromwell, where he specialized in international law.
 After US entry into World War I, Dulles tried to join the Army, but was rejected because of poor eyesight.
-Instead, Dulles received an army commission as major on the War Industries Board.
+Instead, Dulles received an army commission as major on the War Trade Board.
 Dulles later returned to Sullivan & Cromwell and became a partner with an international practice.

-In 1917, Dulles's uncle, Robert Lansing, the then-Secretary of State, recruited him to travel to Central America.
+In 1917, Dulles’ uncle, Robert Lansing, the then-Secretary of State, recruited him to travel to Central America.
 Dulles advised Washington to support Costa Rica's dictator, Federico Tinoco, on the grounds that he was anti-German, and also encouraged Nicaragua's dictator, Emiliano Chamorro, to issue a proclamation suspending diplomatic relations with Germany.
 In Panama, Dulles offered waiver of the tax imposed by the United States on the annual Canal fee, in exchange for a Panamanian declaration of war on Germany.